jurgenheine/Marlin-with-Anycubic-i3-Mega-TFT/README.md

 in the AnycubicTFTClass :: Ls () section we add the menu entries (4 per page) of the <Auto Tune Hotend PID> style and then in the AnycubicTFTClass :: HandleSpecialMenu () section we define which command (s) will be started : M303 C8 S200.
 ************

+After new firmware installation, best is to flush eeprom and save it.
+This will avoid to have older values used by the printer.

+Just do a M502 and a M500 :

+Send: M502
+Recv: echo:Hardcoded Default Settings Loaded

+Send: M500
+Recv: echo:Settings Stored (614 bytes; crc 3761)

+************
 If necessary, here are the two operations to do:

 *** PID Tuning: